SALE 20% OFF! USE CODE: BFCM24 AT CHECKOUT

 What are common health problems for Australian Shepherds?

-Joint problems such as hip and elbow dysplasia are common in many dogs, this one included.
+• Joint problems such as hip and elbow dysplasia are common in many dogs, including the brown Australian Shepherd.
 Dysplasia is a condition where a joint doesn’t fit into its socket properly.
-If left untreated can develop into arthritis, a painful joint disease.
+If left untreated, this can develop into arthritis, which is quite a painful joint disease.

-It may not reveal itself until later in your dog’s life so it’s important to know if there has been history of hip or elbow dysplasia in their family.
+It may not reveal itself until later in your dog’s life, so it’s important to know if there has been a history of hip or elbow dysplasia in their family.
+Thankfully, these problems can be managed with easy-to-use supplements, weight managements, vet injections and more.

-Eye problems are very common in our Aussie Shepherd friends.
-Cataracts, (a condition that causes a cloudy lens) mostly affects this dog breed between the ages of 1 and 3 but can appear as late as 7 years old.
+• Eye problems are very common in our Aussie Shepherd friends.
+Cataracts (a condition that causes a cloudy lens) mostly affect this dog breed between the ages of 1 and 3 but can appear as late as 7 years old.
 It can progress to blindness at a later stage in life.

-MDS (Multiple Drug Sensitivity) is rare across dog breeds as a whole but Australian Shepherds fall under the few breeds to suffer.
-MDS causes hypersensitivity to veterinary prescribed medications.
-This includes medications such as heartworm tablets.
-The brain cannot pump the drugs out of a dog’s brain, causing a potential fatality to the medication administered.
+• MDS (Multiple Drug Sensitivity) is rare across dog breeds as a whole, but Australian Shepherds fall under the few breeds to suffer.
+MDS causes hypersensitivity to veterinary prescribed medications – this includes medications such as heartworm tablets.
+The brain cannot pump the drugs out of a dog’s brain, causing a potential fatality if the medication is administered.

-Less common diseases in Australian Shepherds include: heart disease, blood-clotting diseases, allergies and ear infections.
+Less common diseases in Australian Shepherds include heart disease, blood-clotting diseases, allergies and ear infections.
+It’s important to understand the level of care this dog breed will need before welcoming them into your home.
+Remember that this breed’s focus is work!

 australian shepherd merle, what are australia shepherds like